Complete Guide to Losing Fat

 to see how you are.

-Your TDEE tells you how many calories you burn per day, based on your previous statistics.
+Your TDEE tells you how many calories you burn per day, based on the statistics above.

-If you eat more than this, you will gain weight.
-If you eat less than this, you will lose weight.
+If you eat more than this, you'll gain weight.
+If you eat less than this, you'll lose weight.

 Correct?